Milton Berle: Early life

 Milton Berle was born into a Jewish family in a five-story walkup in the Harlem neighborhood of Manhattan.
 His given name was Mendel Berlinger, but he chose Milton Berle as his professional name when he was 16.
 His father, Moses Berlinger (1872–1938), was of German-Jewish descent and worked as a paint and varnish salesman.
 His mother, Sarah (Sadie) Glantz Berlinger (1877–1954), who was of Polish-Jewish ancestry, changed her name to Sandra Berle when Milton became famous.
 He had three older brothers.
-For many years, the latter two worked on Berle's TV production staff while Phil was a programming executive at NBC.
+For many years, two of the brothers worked on Berle's TV production staff while Phil was a programming executive at NBC.

 Child actor

 Berle entered show business in 1913 at the age of five when he won a children's Charlie Chaplin contest.
 He also worked as a child model and was "Buster Brown" for Buster Brown shoes.
 He appeared as a child actor in silent films.
 He claimed The Perils of Pauline as his first film appearance, playing the character of a young boy, although this has never been independently verified.
 In Milton Berle: An Autobiography, he explained that the director told him that he would portray a little boy who would be thrown from a moving train.
 He said, "I was scared shitless, even when he went on to tell me that Pauline would save my life.
 This is exactly what happened, except that at the crucial moment they threw a bundle of rags instead of me from the train.
 I bet there are a lot of comedians around today who are sorry about that."

 By Berle's account, he continued to play child roles in other films: Bunny's Little Brother, Tess of the Storm Country, Birthright, Love's Penalty, Divorce Coupons and Ruth of the Range.
 Berle recalled, "There were even trips out to Hollywood—the studios paid—where I got parts in Rebecca of Sunnybrook Farm, with Mary Pickford; The Mark of Zorro, with Douglas Fairbanks, Sr.; and Tillie's Punctured Romance, with Charlie Chaplin, Mabel Normand and Marie Dressler."
-However, Berle's claim to have appeared in Tillie's Punctured Romance has been disputed by film historians including Glenn Mitchell, who in his book, The Chaplin Encyclopedia, writes that Berle's alleged role was most likely played by child actor Gordon Griffith.
+Berle's claim to have appeared in Tillie's Punctured Romance has been disputed by film historians including Glenn Mitchell, who in his book, The Chaplin Encyclopedia, writes that Berle's alleged role was most likely played by child actor Gordon Griffith.

 In 1916, Berle enrolled in the Professional Children's School.